Hibatullah Akhundzada: Public appearance

 On 30 April 2022, Akhundzada made a rare appearance at Eidgah Mosque in Kandahar on the last day of Ramadan and delivered a brief sermon while keeping his back turned to the crowd.
 During the two-hour event, two helicopters hovered over the mosque.
 Dozens of Taliban fighters were deployed where Akhundzada and other Taliban leaders were sitting, who did not allow journalists to approach him and barred worshippers from taking photos on cellphones.
 The voice said to be Akhundzada's came from the front rows of worshippers.
 Expressing his shock, a worshipper named Aziz Ahmad Ahmadi said, "I cried when I heard the voice of Sheikh Saheb [Akhundzada].
 To hear him is like achieving my biggest dream."
 However, Ahmadi said he had failed to spot Akhundzada among the crowd.

 On 1 July 2022, he was said to have appeared at a major religious assembly in Kabul, delivering an hour-long speech broadcast by state radio.
 Over 3,000 clerics attended the three-day, men-only meeting, but no independent journalist was allowed to attend the gathering.
 On 12 May 2023, Akhundzada held a secret meeting with Qatari prime minister Mohammed bin Abdulrahman bin Jassim Al-Thani in Kandahar.
 It is the only time Akhundzada has ever met a foreign official.
+BBC News reported in January 2026 that according to people who have been in meetings with him, Akhundzada barely spoke at meetings, instead choosing to communicate mainly through gestures, which are then interpreted by a team of elderly clerics in the room.
+BBC also added that he obscures his face during public settings, with Akhundzada often standing at an angle when addressing an audience.

+In March 2026, Akhundzada made an appearance at the Eidgah Mosque in Kandahar to lead Eid al-Fitr prayers.